 Valley of Fire Day Trip

-Yes, another absurdly beautiful and unique natural formation is only 45 minutes outside of Vegas.
+If you are looking for an unusual thing to do in Vegas look no further than the Valley of Fire.
+Yes, another absurdly beautiful and unique natural rock formation is only 45 minutes outside of Vegas.

 Most people don’t get beyond the neon lights, but more and more people are discovering this state park.
 It gets its name because the rocks look on fire when sun hits them right.
 The valley was used by the Anasazi and some of their petroglyphs remain.